Free Shipping + 30-Day Return Guarantee On All Cases

 The Bobelock Half Moon Violin Case is a best-seller for good reason.
 It combines style, durability, and superior protection in a compact, lightweight design.
 Its fiberglass shell ensures strong insulation against extreme temperatures, making it a great choice for musicians traveling between different climates.

-Ideal for: Violinists who prefer a classic, luxury wooden case with superior insulation.
+Ideal for: Violinists who prefer a compact fiberglass case with superior insulation.

 If you prefer a classic wooden case with modern durability, the Bobelock 1017 is an excellent option.
 It features five-layer plywood construction, making it one of the strongest wooden cases under $400.